How does credit card interest work?

 woman using a calculator

 Your bank or lender will tell you your interest rate when you open your account.
-It’s usually displayed as your rate of interest or annual percentage rate (APR).
-You can contact them if you don’t know or are unsure about what it is.
+It’s displayed as an annual percentage rate (APR).

-APR is the total cost of paying the money back, so it includes arrangement fees and extra charges - not just interest.
-It’s calculated this way so you can see exactly how much the cost of borrowing and paying that money back is, and you can make comparisons with other products.
-This is why your APR is often higher for cash withdrawal fees than normal purchases because there is no grace period and, usually, added fees on top.
+APR is the total cost of paying the money back, so it includes arrangement fees and not just interest.
+It’s calculated this way so you can see the exact cost of borrowing and paying that money back.

 When is interest charged?